 However, we often hear in our society that women are no less than a man, they are equal.
 Well, we can argue with that, but the beauty is God has created man and woman unique and separately.
 We can admit their roles could be the same at times or different at other times in various facets of life; thus not worth putting them in comparison.
 The dignity, value, empowerment that women have is not separated from men and vice-versa.

 As a person, my influences have been from my mother, Jyotsna Banerjee.
 As an author, I have my personal preferences, while it may vary from person to person and with all due respect, every woman is gracious.

 In this world of culture, caste, creed, and race; women are standing tall with bravery and love.
 Among the Leaders and pioneers to name a few would be Melinda Gates, and Nita Ambani, empowering women around the world; Joni Eareckson Tada, is a quadriplegic putting values in other lives; Pastor Cynthia Johnson, and Naomi Zacharias, in ministry lifting others up; Monica McWilliams, a veteran in the women voters movement in Ireland; Sushma Swaraj, in politics supporting others, Mithali Raj, Mary Kom, and Kristin Armstrong, in the field of sports showing the world what determination and perseverance is; Liz Bohannon led by God transforming lives in Uganda.

-Finally, the success of woman as an individual or professional or even relational are attributed to their courage, having wisdom, intelligence, sensitivity while complemented by men.
+Finally, the success of a woman as an individual or professional or even relational are attributed to their courage, having wisdom, intelligence, sensitivity while complemented by men.
 Once Albert Einstein said, “The women who follow the crowd will usually go no further than the crowd.
 The woman who walks alone is likely to find herself in places no one has ever been before.”